JoshuaLampert/2024_dispersive_shallow_water/README.md

 ## Abstract

-We use the general framework of summation by parts operators to construct conser- vative, entropy-stable and well-balanced semidiscretizations of two different nonlinear systems of dispersive shallow water equations with varying bathymetry: (i) a variant of the coupled Benjamin-Bona-Mahony (BBM) equations and (ii) a recently proposed model by Svärd and Kalisch (2023) with enhanced dispersive behavior.
-Both models share the property of being conservative in terms of a nonlinear invariant, often inter- preted as entropy function.
-This property is preserved exactly in our novel semidis- cretizations.
-To obtain fully-discrete entropy-stable schemes, we employ the relaxation method.
-We present improved numerical properties of our schemes in some test cases.
+We use the general framework of summation-by-parts operators to construct conservative, energy-stable and well-balanced semidiscretizations of two different nonlinear systems of dispersive shallow water equations with varying bathymetry:
+(i) a variant of the coupled Benjamin-Bona-Mahony (BBM) equations and (ii) a recently proposed model by Svärd and Kalisch (2025) with enhanced dispersive behavior.
+Both models share the property of being conservative in terms of a nonlinear invariant, often interpreted as energy.
+This property is preserved exactly in our novel semidiscretizations.
+To obtain fully-discrete energy-stable schemes, we employ the relaxation method.
+Our novel methods generalize energy-conserving methods for the BBM-BBM system to variable bathymetries.
+Compared to the low-order, energy-dissipative finite volume method proposed by Svärd and Kalisch, our schemes are arbitrary high-order accurate, energy-conservative or -stable, can deal with periodic and reflecting boundary conditions, and can be any method within the framework of summation-by-parts operators including finite difference and finite element schemes.
+We present improved numerical properties of our methods in some test cases.

 ## Numerical experiments

 To reproduce the numerical experiments presented in this article, you need to install [Julia](https://julialang.org/).
-The numerical experiments presented in this article were performed using Julia v1.10.4.
+The numerical experiments presented in this article were performed using Julia v1.11.2.

 First, you need to download this repository, e.g., by cloning it with `git` or by downloading an archive via the GitHub interface.
 Then, you need to start